vguerra/FlightDelayPrediction/report/README.md

 #### Weather type

-The string is composed of several 2 characters substrings, each representing one type of weather ('RA': rain, 'SN': snow), with an optionnal character prefix ('-': light intensity, blank: Moderate intensity, '+' Heavy intensity) https://en.wikipedia.org/wiki/METAR#METAR_WX_codes
+The string is composed of several 2 characters substrings, each representing one type of weather ('RA': rain, 'SN': snow), with an optional character prefix ('-': light intensity, blank: Moderate intensity, '+' Heavy intensity) https://en.wikipedia.org/wiki/METAR#METAR_WX_codes
-The data is data is split into several columns (one for each possible type of weather), with values equal to 0 if the it's absent, and the values of 1, 2, or 3 if present (respectively with a '-' prefix, no prefix, '+' prefix)
+The data is split into several columns (one for each possible type of weather), with values equal to 0 it's absent, and the values of 1, 2, or 3 if present (respectively with a '-' prefix, no prefix, '+' prefix)

 #### Sky condition